Terms & Policies

 (e) if requested, and at the other Party’s reasonable cost, provide the other Party with sufficient reasonable assistance to enable the other Party to perform any actions required by any government or agency in any jurisdiction for the purpose of compliance with ABC Legislation or in connection with any investigation relating to ABC Legislation; and

 (f) promptly notify the other Party of any allegation of sanctions violation, fraud, bribery or corrupt or unlawful practices made against it in court, arbitration or administrative proceedings, or any investigation commenced in respect of the same.

-23.2.
-If you are not a Consumer, each Party will indemnify the other Party against all liabilities, losses, and expenses which they have suffered as a result of a breach of this clause 23 by the Party.
+20.2.
+Each Party will indemnify the other Party against all liabilities, losses, and expenses which they have suffered as a result of a breach of this clause 20 by the Party.

-24.1.
+21.1.
 Force majeure.
-Neither Party will be responsible for any failure to fulfil any obligation for so long as, and to the extent to which, the fulfilment of such obligation is impeded by a Force Majeure Event.
+Neither Party will be responsible for any failure to fulfil any obligation for so long as, and to the extent to which the fulfilment of such obligation is impeded by a Force Majeure Event.
 The Party subject to the Force Majeure Event will:

 (a) promptly notify the other Party of any circumstances which may result in failure to perform its obligations; and

 (b) use reasonable efforts to mitigate the effect of the Force Majeure Event on the performance of its obligations.

 21.2.
 Market Disruption.
 If in our reasonable opinion a Market Disruption occurs after we have provided you with an FX Exchange Rate, in relation to all or certain currency pairs affected by the Market Disruption, until we reasonably determine the period of Market Disruption has ended we may revise any FX Exchange Rate, or any rate or margin component of any FX Exchange Rate, with immediate effect.